confluentinc/ksql/docs-md/tutorials/materialized.md

 To set up and launch the services in the stack, a few files need to be created first.

 MySQL requires some custom configuration to play well with Debezium, so take care of this first.
-Debezium has a dedicated [tutorial](https://debezium.io/documentation/reference/1.1/assemblies/cdc-mysql-connector/as_setup-the-mysql-server.html) if you're interested, but this guide covers just the essentials.
+Debezium has dedicated [documentation](https://debezium.io/documentation/reference/1.1/connectors/mysql.html) if you're interested, but this guide covers just the essentials.
 Create a new file at `mysql/custom-config.cnf` with the following content:

 ```
 [mysqld]